Table of Contents

 - A red throat

 - Enlarged lymph nodes in the Waldeyer’s ring area

-As a rule, uncomplicated acute bronchitis heals within one to three weeks without further complications or any after-effects.
+As a rule, uncomplicated acute bronchitis heals within 1 to 3 weeks without further complications or any after-effects.

 The progression of obstructive (spastic) acute bronchitis

-Acute bronchitis may be complicated by a bacterial superinfection.
-The key symptom for an existing bacterial secondary infection is the yellow or even green discharge which is not present with a purely viral infection.
-In addition, there are significantly pronounced breathing sounds like wheezing and rattling and even – in some cases – dyspnea and expiratory stridor.
+Acute bronchitis may be complicated by bacterial superinfection.
+The key symptoms for an existing bacterial secondary infection are an acute, often nagging dry cough, and yellow or, sometimes, green discharge. Тhis discharge is not present in a purely viral infection.
+In addition, there are significantly pronounced breathing sounds such as wheezing and rattling and, in some cases, dyspnea and expiratory stridor.
 Should any of these symptoms exist, the probability of obstructive or spastic bronchitis is high.